 There’s lots to get excited about!
-The playground at Storey Park features many of the things that are important to parents…
+The playground at Storey Park in Asquith features many of the things that are important to parents…

 - Fully fenced inclusive play environment that includes an adventure area allowing people of all age groups and abilities to play together

 - Plenty of shade and seating

 - Bike & scooter paths

 - BBQ and picnic area (tables & benches)

 - Onsite parking

 It’s fully landscaped with 100 new trees, and some of the older ones have been kept too.